aboriskaa/hex_team_test_task/README.md

 (Mixed Content: The page at 'https://hex-test-task.web.app/' was loaded over HTTPS, but requested an insecure resource 'http://79.143.31.216/login'.
 This request has been blocked; the content must be served over HTTPS.)

+How to fix your website
+The best strategy to avoid mixed content blocking is to serve all the content as HTTPS instead of HTTP.

+For your own domain, serve all content as HTTPS and fix your links.
+Often, the HTTPS version of the content already exists and this just requires adding an "s" to links - http:// to https://.

+However, in some cases, the path may just be incorrect to the media in question.
+There are online as well as offline tools (depending on your operating system) such as link checker to help resolve this.

+For other domains, use the site's HTTPS version if available.
+If HTTPS is not available, you can try contacting the domain and asking them if they can make the content available via HTTPS.

 # Getting Started with Create React App